Colonial New England's history is easily visible to history-loving guests.

 First Baptist Church in America – Providence

-The First Baptist Church in America was founded in 1638 in Providence by Roger Williams and William Vincent Carpenter.
-Williams, an English clergyman, had established Rhode Island's first permanent settlement at Providence in 1636 in the company of a band of followers who had left Massachusetts Bay Colony to seek freedom of worship.
+The First Baptist Church in America was founded in 1638 in Providence by William Vincent Carpenter and Roger Williams, who had established Rhode Island's first permanent settlement at Providence in 1636.
 The present church building, also called the Meeting House, was built in 1774-1775.
-The architecture is a blend of English Georgian and the traditional New England meetinghouse style.
+The architecture is a blend of English Georgian and the traditional New England meetinghouse.
 The Georgian aspects include the exterior portico and steeple, the Palladian window behind the pulpit, the fluted Tuscan columns, the groined arches in the balcony, and the split pediments over the doors.
-Guided or self-guided tours can be done year-round.
-Information: 401-454-3418.
+Guided tours are available Memorial Day through Labor Day, weekdays, 10 a.m.-4 p.m.; self-guided tours may be done all year.
+There is also a guided tour each Sunday after the worship service.
+Tour booklets are available in several languages.
+There is a small gift shop with postcards, note cards, and books.
+Call 401-454-3418.

 Brown University – Providence